José Meléndez-Pérez: Personal life

-José Meléndez-Pérez is one of three sons born to chauffeur, Nicolas Meléndez (1912–1998) and women's nightwear factory maker, Francisca Pérez (born 1924).
+José Meléndez-Pérez is one of three sons born to chauffeur, Nicolas Meléndez (1912–1998) and factory worker, Francisca Pérez (born 1924).
 He has six half-siblings (three half-brothers and three half-sisters) from his father's other relationships.
 His parents divorced in 1975 after 30 years of marriage.
 He married twice and has five children, Freddy, Maribel, Brenda, Jose Jr. and Nelson.
-One of Meléndez-Pérez sons, José Jr. is a Directorate Sergeant Major in the U.S. Army Rangers since August 1996 and served in War in Afghanistan and Iraq War with the 319th Field Artillery Regiment of the 82nd Airborne Division.
+One of Meléndez-Pérez sons, José Jr. is a Directorate Sergeant Major in the U.S. Army Rangers since August 1996 and served in the War in Afghanistan and Iraq War with the 319th Field Artillery Regiment of the 82nd Airborne Division.
 His other son, Nelson, is a police officer with the Puerto Rico Police.
 One of his daughters, Brenda, is married to an U.S. Immigration and Customs Enforcement officer serving in the U.S. Embassy in Frankfurt, Germany.

 Career

 Meléndez-Pérez's story is told in the book Instinct by Michael Smerconish (Lyons Press, September 2009), as well as Glenn Beck's Miracles and Massacres (Threshold Editions/Mercury Radio Arts, 2013).
 Prior to the formation of the Department of Homeland Security, he was employed by the U.S. Immigration and Naturalization Service (INS) from November 15, 1992, to April 30, 2003.

 He joined the United States Army, where he served honorably for over 26.5 years (1965-1992).
 He served two tours of duty in the Vietnam War, 1965–1966 and 1969–1970.
 He was later assigned as a first sergeant to the United States Army Recruiting Command.

-After retiring from the U.S. Army, he began his career with INS in November 1992 at Miami International Airport as an inspector, and later as an inspector at Orlando International Airport.
+After retiring from the U.S. Army, his initial International Airport assignments were in Florida, including duties at Fort Lauderdale International Airport.
+Began in November 1992 at Miami International Airport as an inspector, and later as an inspector at Orlando International Airport.
 He was assigned for six months at the Federal Law Enforcement Training Center in Glynco, Georgia, providing assistance to the firearms program.